Dr. Adam Travis, Assistant Commissioner for Consumer and Industry Services

 Adam Travis Headshot2

-In 2017, Dr. Travis joined the department as a chemist in the Technical Services Laboratory.
-In that role, he performed many of the analyses described above.
-This gave him an opportunity to understand the operation of the laboratory at all levels prior to assuming his leadership role.
-Since that time, he has played an active role in modernizing the laboratory’s operations, including bringing additional state-of-the-art instrumentation online, transitioning to a new laboratory information management system, and expanding the division’s scope of services.
+Dr. Travis joined the department in 2017 as a chemist and was promoted to laboratory administrator in May 2020.
+He played an active role in modernizing the laboratory’s operations, including bringing additional state-of-the-art instrumentation online, transitioning to a new laboratory information management system, and expanding the division’s scope of services.

 Dr. Travis holds a baccalaureate degree from The University of Tennessee at Martin, where he graduated summa cum laude and as a University Scholar.
 His doctoral degree was earned at Vanderbilt University, where he was a University Graduate Fellow and a member of the Vanderbilt Institute of Chemical Biology.
 His research at Vanderbilt focused on chemical characterization techniques, biological interactions of gold nanoparticles, enzymatic biosensors, and microfluidic devices used for developing model systems.